insanity54/precious-data/README.md

 ## TL;DR:

-This project creates a JSON/JPG card dataset using p-memories.com as the source. `npm run start`.
+This project creates a JSON/JPG card dataset using p-memories.com as the source. `npm run rip`.